14 Meanings

 He's gonna do in 5 lifetimes

-Hell I could do 'em all
+Hell I couldn't do 'em all

 Yeah and while he's rolling his own smokes